 There are lots of substitutions you can make with this vegan pumpkin curry recipe to make it your own.

-- Substitute the green beans with courgette, cut into half moons, (fried after the onions and garlic) or add other vegetables as well.
+- Substitute the green beans with cauliflower florets (add 10 minutes before the end so that they cook through) or courgette, cut into half moons, (fried after the onions and garlic) or add other vegetables as well.
+Baby spinach is another great addition to this curry (stir it into the sauce at the end until it wilts down).

-- You could chop the pumpkin into chunks instead of grating it, but I find this does not go down well with the children who prefer the pumpkin to be inconspicuous and more hidden in the sauce.
+- You could chop the pumpkin into chunks instead of grating it, but I find this does not go down well with the children who prefer the pumpkin to be more hidden in the sauce.
+If you do decide to cut it into chunks instead, then it will need a little longer to cook.
+Cook for as long as it takes until the chunks are soft when you push a fork through them.
+The larger the chunks, the longer you will need to cook it for.

-- The curry leaves and mango powder are not essential.
-If you don’t have them at home, just leave them out.
+- The curry leaves and dried mango powder are not essential.
+They are really tasty but if you don’t have them at home, just leave them out.
+It will still be a delicious meal.

 - Tamarind paste gives a pleasant tartness to counter-balance the sweetness of the pumpkin.
 If you can’t find any, then I would suggest using pomegranate molasses or perhaps some lime juice instead.